Holoscope: Open and Lightweight Telescope & Honeypot Platform: Introduction

 \section{Introduction}

-Understanding cyber threats requires the ability to continuously observe malicious activities across the Internet.
-Security monitoring infrastructures play a central role in identifying emerging threats and characterising adversarial behaviour.
-Among these, network telescopes/darknet (i.e., unused IP address space that receives unsolicited traffic) and honeypots (i.e., decoy systems that imitate vulnerable services to study attacker behaviour) enable researchers and operators to capture unsolicited traffic, attack attempts/evolution and scanning campaigns at scale.
+Security monitoring infrastructures play a central role in identifying emerging cyber threats and characterising malicious Internet activity.
+Among these, network telescopes (darknets) monitor unused, routable IP address space that hosts no services.
+Since no legitimate traffic should target these addresses, the unsolicited traffic they receive typically consists of scanning campaigns targeting exposed hosts and services, unveiling potential malicious behaviour such as worm propagation and botnet reconnaissance~\cite{Cloud_Telescope_long}.
+In contrast, honeypots are decoy systems that emulate vulnerable services, enabling active interaction with attackers and observation of exploitation attempts, command execution, lateral movement, and post-compromise activities.

-While such sensors have proven effective, their deployment is often limited to individual organisations or network domains, constraining the scope of observation and the diversity of captured threats.
-To obtain a broader view of adversarial behaviour, we advocate as essential the ability to combine observations from multiple, heterogeneous networks~\cite{all_darknet_are_the_same}.
-However, building and maintaining such distributed platforms remains challenging, as it requires secure data sharing, automation, and scalability across administrative boundaries.
+Darknets and honeypots are often deployed within a single network domain, making the observed traffic strongly dependent on factors such as network prefix size, autonomous system (AS), and geographic location, as malicious activities are often localised on specific address ranges~\cite{scanning_the_scanners}.

+Achieving a broader and more comprehensive view of malicious behaviour requires combining observations from multiple heterogeneous networks~\cite{all_darknet_are_the_same,MetaTelescope,SweetsPot,pauley_dscope_2023}.
+However, building such collaborative infrastructure is challenging due to the need for secure data sharing, automation, scalability, and cross-organisational management.